mrjacobbloom/sb3-theme/README.md

 #### [For more examples, see the wiki.](https://github.com/Airhogs777/sb3-theme/wiki/Code-Examples)

 # Methods and Properties
+sb3-theme will store itself in a global object called `sb3theme`.
+So, to access its methods and properties, you'll write things like `sb3theme.horizontal`.

 ## Methods

 * `addOnChange(function)` - add a function that will run every time the number of blocks changes.
+[See example](https://github.com/Airhogs777/sb3-theme/wiki/Code-Examples#make-stop-block-big)
 * `addFilter(string)` - add a filter to the `<defs>` area of the SVG.
 Input should be a string containing an entire `<filter>` tag and its contents.
+[See example](https://github.com/Airhogs777/sb3-theme/wiki/Code-Examples#add-a-blur-filter-to-the-repeat-block)
 * `getBlocksWithText(string)` - returns an array of newly-added SVG groups whose text contains the text `string`.
 All the text will be separated by spaces, and inputs/nested blocks should be ignored.
 For example, `wait secs`.
 Note that this returns the groups, which can contain text, paths (backgrounds), and even other groups.
+[See example](https://github.com/Airhogs777/sb3-theme/wiki/Code-Examples#add-a-blur-filter-to-the-repeat-block)
 * `getBlocksWithIcon(string)` - returns an array of newly-added SVG groups whose icon URL contains the substring `string`.
 Again, it's groups, not paths.
+[See example](https://github.com/Airhogs777/sb3-theme/wiki/Code-Examples#make-stop-block-big)

 ## Properties

+None of these properties can be accessed immediately when sb3-theme is initialized.
+You can access them from within an onChange function.

 * `newBlocks` - an array of blocks that have been added in the last onChange event.
 Note that this may include inputs under certain circumstances.
 * `horizontal` - true if you're in horizontal mode.
-This only updates with onChange, you can't access it immediately.
 * `svg` - the `<svg>` element in which the editor is housed.